MackeeDG/Project-Laughter/README.md

 Different configurations, window sizes, and architectures were recorded and compared to identify the most reliable and computationally efficient method.

 ## Results:
 The best-performing model (a CNN) demonstrated strong performance in identifying laughter events in conversation audio.
 Evaluation metrics such as accuracy, precision, recall, and F1-score were used to assess model quality.

-The C
+## Tools Used
+Python
+Chosen for its simplicity and extensive ecosystem, making it ideal for machine learning and audio processing tasks.

+Librosa
+A powerful audio analysis library used for extracting features like MFCCs, RMS, and mel spectrograms, essential for training the models.

+TensorFlow & Keras
+Used for building and training deep learning models, including CNN and LSTM architectures.

+Matplotlib & Seaborn
+Used to visualize model performance through confusion matrices, accuracy/loss graphs, and comparisons, aiding in clear result interpretation.